 Kittle is a passionate advocate of building a full-service hospital in Independence Township but there has been some tough obstacles in the way.

 “My number one priority for this community has been the establishment of a full blown medical facility here.
 There is a Certificate of Need process that the medical profession uses in the state of Michigan to determine where and whom competitors should be placed,” he said.

 The supervisor plans to approach the state legislatures to repeal the C.O.N.

-“It’s a difficult process in that here we are a community of 37,000 people with another 60,000 in neighboring communities that would benefit from a level 2 trauma center here in the heart of Independence,” he said.
+“It’s a difficult process in that here we are a community of 37,000 people with another 60,000 in neighboring communities that would benefit from a level 2 trauma center here in the heart of Independence,” said Kittle.

-Kittle says it currently takes people in the community about a half hour to get to the closest emergency room.
+The supervisor admitted it currently takes people in the community about a half hour to get to the closest emergency room.
 Beaumont had the inclination to create a hospital in the township, however, ended up not happening.
-Not only does Kittle feel a full hospital here would help save lives of residents, but will also provide several side benefits such as creating jobs for 1200 employees, expanding the local housing market, would benefit hundreds of acres of commercial property along with the taxes that would bring to the community.
+Kittle feels a full hospital here would help save lives of residents, as well as also provide several side benefits such as creating jobs for 1200 employees, expanding the local housing market, would benefit hundreds of acres of commercial property along with the taxes that would bring to the community.